eNMS-automation/eNMS/docs/source/advanced/endpoint_types/retrieve_list_instance_custom.md

      2. Retrieve all results of a workflow including all sub-workflows (only for `result` instances).
-        - `parent_service_name` Name of top-level service.
+        - `parent_service_name`: Name of top-level service.
-        - `parent_runtime` Time of service run.
+        - `parent_runtime`: Time of service run.

- - `order` - OPTIONAL -  Allows sorting based on one of the values provided column.
+ - `order`: OPTIONAL -  Allows sorting based on one of the values provided column.

       -   The expected format is `[{"column": 0, "dir": "asc"}]`.